nishant-p-7span/Directus-MySQL-NGINX-Docker-Kubernetes/README.md

 FLUSH PRIVILEGES;
 ```
 # Update:
-* AS MYSQL8 and directus 9 have compatability issue. so switch to mysql5 for smooth database migrations. (you don;t have to do that steps)
+* AS MYSQL8 and directus 10 have compatability issue. so switch to mysql5 for smooth database migrations. (you don't have to do that steps)

 * Found another solution that, add following line into docker compose while running it.this will solve the error.
+(This works with mysql8)
 ```
 command: ['mysqld', '--character-set-server=utf8mb4', '--collation-server=utf8mb4_bin', '--default-authentication-plugin=mysql_native_password']
 ```